11 Days Honeymoon Historical Holiday in Egypt Tour Details

 Synagogue of Ben Ezra

-The most intriguing aspect of this synagogue is that, until the Copts were forced to surrender it to the Jews in 882 AD, it was a Christian church.
+The most remarkable thing about this synagogue is that it’s originally a Christian church before the Copts chose to turn it over to the Jews in 882 AD.
 The current structure dates back to 1892 when the original synagogue collapsed and underwent numerous renovations.

 The National Museum of Egyptian Civilization